gupta-shat/mspevent.github.io/_posts/2019-08-15-How-to-use-git.md

 #### How do you plan to Use Git?

-It is very easy to install, and the some commands which can easily fit in your hand.
+It is very easy to install, and some commands which can easily fit in your hand.

 #### Steps Involved to install Git
- * Go to [Git-Download](https://git-scm/downloads/) and Intall according to your system requirement.</li>
+ * Go to [Git-Download](https://git-scm/downloads/) and Intall according to your system requirement.
  * After completing Installation Check by `Clicking Right on Desktop` and it will be showing `Git Bash here` and `Git GUI Here`.

  ![View](/images/capture.JPG)